First Peoples' Assembly of Victoria

 The First Peoples' Assembly of Victoria is an independent and democratically elected body representing Traditional Owners and Aboriginal and Torres Strait Islander peoples in Victoria, Australia.
 The Assembly is responsible for establishing the framework and ground rules to enable Traditional Owners to negotiate treaties with the Victorian Government.

-In September 2025 new legislation tabled by the Victorian Government, the Statewide Treaty Bill 2025, proposes making the First Peoples' Assembly a permanent authority under an umbrella body known Gellung Warl.
+In September 2025 new legislation tabled by the Victorian Government, the Statewide Treaty Act 2025, made the First Peoples' Assembly a permanent authority under an umbrella body known Gellung Warl.
 The legislation would also create two new bodies, one of which would continue the process of truth telling begun by the Yoorrook Justice Commission.
-At the same time, the government formally tabled treaty legislation in parliament, becoming the first state in Australia to do so.

 History

 The First Peoples' Assembly of Victoria has its origins in the Aboriginal Representative Body (ARB), established in 2016.
 The new name and form was set out by the Victorian Government in 2018 after passing legislation to create an independent elected body to negotiate treaties between the government and First Nations peoples in Victoria.

 The Assembly came into being after the elections held in October 2019.

 Further elections were held over three weeks in 2023.
 There was a record turnout of voters, who elected 22 new representatives out of 75 candidates.

 In October 2025, legislation was passed to formally recognise the body as a permanent authority.